 Additionally, the War Memorial of Korea serves as a tribute to the entire Korean peninsula.
 From its ancient history to its modern-day conflicts, the museum showcases the evolution of the Korean armed forces and its contributions to peacekeeping missions worldwide.

-Also, there is a small memorial here shaped like two halves of a sphere which wraps up the atrocities of the Korean war in this gallery.
+Also, there is a small memorial here shaped like two halves of a sphere.
+You can find anecdotes of war survivors in a small gallery section here, which wraps up the atrocities of the Korean war in this gallery.

 UN and ROK military galleries